 - Use a straw to buffer the liquid’s contact with your teeth.

 - Remember to brush and floss every single day to remove harmful bacteria.

 - Chew sugarless gum to activate saliva production which can help wash away harmful bacteria and neutralize acids.

-To schedule a visit with our dentists, Dr. F. Todd Wortham and Dr. Seth Jorgensen in Anchorage, Alaska, please call 907-885-2436 today.
+To schedule a visit with our dentists, Dr. F. Todd Wortham and Dr. Seth Jorgensen in Valdez, Alaska, please call 907-885-2436 today.
 At Foothills Dentistry, we want to help you keep your healthy smile!